 The Company is focusing its development activities on its LB-100 series of drugs.
 The Company believes that the mechanism by which compounds of the LB-100 series affect cancer cell growth is different from cancer agents currently approved for clinical use.
-Lead compounds from each series have activity against a broad spectrum of common and rarer human cancers in cell culture systems.
-In addition, compounds from both series have anti-cancer activity in animal models of glioblastoma multiforme, neuroblastoma, and medulloblastoma, all cancers of neural tissue.
+Lead compounds of the LB-100 series have activity against a broad spectrum of common and rarer human cancers in cell culture systems.
+In addition, lead compounds of the LB-100 series have anti-cancer activity in animal models of glioblastoma multiforme, neuroblastoma, and medulloblastoma, all cancers of neural tissue.
 Lead compounds of the LB-100 series also have activity against melanoma, breast cancer and sarcoma in animal models and enhance the effectiveness of commonly used anti-cancer drugs in these animal models.
 The enhancement of anti-cancer activity of these anti-cancer drugs occurs at doses of LB-100 that do not significantly increase toxicity in animals.
-It is therefore hoped that, when combined with standard anti-cancer regimens against many tumor types, the Company's compounds will improve therapeutic benefit without enhancing toxicity in humans.
-The Company is not currently planning to allocate resources to further develop its LB-200 series of drugs,
+It is therefore hoped that, when combined with standard anti-cancer regimens against many tumor types, the Company's compounds will improve therapeutic benefit without unacceptable toxicity in humans.
+The Company is not currently planning to allocate resources to further develop its LB-200 series of drugs.